msclin/cao_bdd/README.md

 This code repository contains some end-to-end tests for a couple of features of [The Common Application's](http://www.commonapp.org/) college application software.
 Specifically, it tests the forgot password and login features using a test account.

+These tests were implemented using [Nightwatch.js](http://nightwatchjs.org/) and the [Nightwatch-Cucumber plugin](https://github.com/mucsi96/nightwatch-cucumber).
+The tests follow the BDD style of testing.

 ## Instructions

 To run this code, follow these steps: